-Number of suppliers and related level of spend subject to an EcoVadis assessment:
+number of suppliers and related level of spend subject to an EcoVadis assessment:

-The Atos Group target is to ensure that, by end of 2021, 100% of strategic suppliers and the top 250 suppliers by global spend would have undertaken an EcoVadis assessment.
-The year 2020 closed with 327 suppliers (292 in 2019) having a valid EcoVadis assessment, which represents 62% of Atos Group global spend compared to 56% the previous year.
+The Atos Group target is that, by end of 2022, 70.5% of its global spend will be from suppliers who have undertaken an EcoVadis (or alternative) assessment.

+In 2021 395 suppliers in total (327 in 2020) had undertaken a valid EcoVadis assessment, which represents 69.72% of Atos Group global spend (62% in 2020).

+Of the 243 strategic suppliers to Atos, 149 were scored or reassessed by EcoVadis representing 61% of our strategic suppliers.

-Number of suppliers with corrective actions initiation requested by the Atos Group:
+number of suppliers with corrective actions initiation requested by the Atos Group:

-In 2020, 41 suppliers with a poor EcoVadis score (i.e. below 40) had Corrective Action Plans initiated against them compared to 52 suppliers in 2019.
+In 2021, 47 suppliers with an EcoVadis score below 40 had Corrective Action Plans initiated against them compared to 41 suppliers in 2020.
+However, 2 of those suppliers have already improved their score in the EcoVadis assessment.